*Supervised Experience statement regarding COVD-19 Situation:

 BASES Supervised Experience is a programme of professional development, skill acquisition and supervised practice providing the environment and guidance to facilitate development as a sport and exercise science practitioner.

-Supervised Experience has been developed for aspiring sport and exercise scientists and is the recommended route to gaining BASES Accreditation for individuals who do not have the required knowledge, skills and experience to apply for accreditation via the direct route.
+Supervised Experience has been developed for aspiring sport and exercise scientists and is the recommended route to gaining BASES Accreditation for individuals earlier in their career, who do not have the extensive experience required to apply for accreditation via the direct route.

 Whilst on the scheme, Supervised Experience aims to provide the necessary opportunities and support to facilitate the development of the competencies needed to obtain BASES Accreditation as a sport and exercise scientist.

 Individuals registered for Supervised Experience are entitled to use the title ‘BASES Supervised Sport and Exercise Scientist’ until accredited, as long as they remain registered on the programme.

 What are the criteria for applying for BASES Supervised Experience?

 To register onto Supervised Experience the applicant ("Supervisee") must: